ovationgreen/wsl-readme/wsl/README.md

 # Install WSL command

 You can now install everything you need to run WSL with a single command.
-Open PowerShell or Windows Command Prompt in **`administrator`** mode by right-clicking and selecting "Run as administrator", enter the wsl --install command, then restart your machine.
+Open PowerShell or Windows Command Prompt in **`administrator`** mode by right-clicking and selecting "Run as administrator", enter the following command, then restart your machine.

 ```powershell
 wsl --install -d Ubuntu